takoda121/Password-manager/README.md

 Security is a top priority for the Password Manager project.
 Here are some key security features:

-- **Encryption:** Passwords are stored using basic security measures to ensure confidentiality.
+- **Encryption:** Passwords are stored using AES-256 to ensure confidentiality.

 - **Master Password:** Your master password is never stored*, ensuring that only you can access your stored passwords.
+>Your password isn't stored only [hashed](https://en.wikipedia.org/wiki/Hash_function)

-- **Secure Connection:** Communication between the application and the storage server is encrypted to prevent eavesdropping.
+- **Secure Connection:** Communication between the application and the storage server is encrypted to prevent eavesdropping.*
+> Only Windows version.

 ## Contributing